-For more information about of the article series, see this post:
+For more information about of the article series, go here:

-In this article, you will learn a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses use WordPress today.
+In this blog post, we present some impressive statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses use WordPress today.

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.
+- 23 out of every 100 new domains registered in the U.S. are for a new WordPress site.

-- There are over 60 million installations of WordPress.
+- There are well over 60 million installations of WordPress.
 This number grows every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are powered by WordPress.
+Over one-third of all websites around the world are driven by WordPress.